bruab/bruab.github.io/takes.md

 title: Takes
 ---

+> "To accept opinions [...] is to gain the good solid feeling of being correct without having to think" okay that explains a lot. (via: c wright mills)

+_6:48 AM • Tuesday, April 18, 2023_

+---

 > the only truly deplorable kink is the urge to legislate what other people do in the bedroom

 _5:12 PM • Saturday, April 15, 2023_